Westbrook/blog/help-text.md

   </custom-form-element>
 ```

 Really, with the `help-text` slot, [access to the form control's value](https://webcomponents.dev/edit/sTddx519tvSvSKT0984P/src/index.js?branch=02-value%40wfVpXdsTYhf9mY2slxW4t2Y2SjC3), and experience with which to interact with it from the outside, there's no end to how you could leverage the content you might supply.
-However, in more cases than not, you'll likely only be swapping between "this is what you should do" and "this is how you get out of the problem you've gotten yourself in" text or even just turning on the this is how you get out of the problem you've gotten yourself in" text, and the `neutral-help-text` and the `negative-help-text` slots are here to make the process of doing that something you'll never have to think about.
+However, in more cases than not, swapping between "this is what you should do" and "this is how you get out of the problem you've gotten yourself in" text or even just turning on the this is how you get out of the problem you've gotten yourself in" text will likely support the goals of our consumers, and the `neutral-help-text` and the `negative-help-text` slots are here to make the process of doing that something they'll _almost_ never have to think about.

 So, where are we actually inserting these slots into our element's shadow DOM?
 The most absolutely naive version of this would be to place them right next to each other:

 ```js
 template.innerHTML = /*html*/`